Reflections of China – World Showcase – Epcot

 Did you know?

-• Reflections of China is housed in a replica of the Hall of Prayer for Good Harvests, which was originally constructed near Beijing in the early fifteenth century within the larger Temple of Heaven complex.
+• Reflections of China is housed in a replica of the Hall of Prayer for Good Harvests which was originally constructed near Beijing in the early fifteenth century within the larger Temple of Heaven complex.

-• Disney’s Hall of Prayer for Good Harvests is supported by twelve outer columns, which symbolize both the twelve months of the year and the twelve-year cycle of the Chinese calendar.
+• Disney’s Hall of Prayer for Good Harvests is supported by twelve outer columns.
+These symbolize both the twelve months of the year and the twelve-year cycle of the Chinese calendar.
 Four inner columns represent the earth’s four seasons and support as many beams, which form a square, symbolizing the earth.
 The lobby’s domed ceiling features a central gold medallion embedded with a dragon and a phoenix, the dragon symbolizing power and the phoenix symbolizing peace and prosperity.

-• Reflections of China is one of two Circle-Vision films at Epcot, the other being O Canada! in the Canada Pavilion.
+• Reflections of China is one of two Circle-Vision films at EPCOT, the other being O Canada! in the Canada Pavilion.

 • Reflections of China replaced another Circle-Vision film, the 19-minute “Wonders of China: Land of Beauty, Land of Time,” in 2003.
-Wonders of China had operated since Epcot’s opening day, October 1, 1982.
+Wonders of China had operated since EPCOT’s opening day, October 1, 1982.

 • Disney opened Disneyland parks in Hong Kong and Shanghai in 2005 and 2016, respectively.